Read this article in our brand new Speed Reading Mode

 As practical and concise as words can be, they are also powerful, emotional and sometimes beautiful.
 Used carefully, such words will make your writing personal.
 Remember, whenever you write, speak to the reader.

-- Fuck.
-Swear words have their place, especially on a blog called Bad Language, and even venerable publications like The New Yorker have accepted the reality and necessity for profanity.
+Fuck.
+Swear words have their place, and even venerable publications like The New Yorker have accepted the reality and necessity for profanity.

 And that is number 50.
 Rules and precision are necessary for good writing.
 Practice and internalise good standards until they are automatic and then (and perhaps only then) you can begin to play with the infinite possibility of words.